conduktor/conduktor-docs/docs/platform/configuration/user-authentication/configure-sso.md

 ![](../assets/Azure-client-secret.png)

 :::warning
-You need to keep these values somewhere safe, as you will not have access to them again.
+You need to keep the `Value` somewhere safe, as you will not have access to it again.
 :::

-The `Value` marked by the red arrow on the screenshot above is the one to put as `client-secret` in the configuration file.
+`Value` is marked by the red arrow on the screenshot above and is the one to put as `client-secret` in the configuration file.

 - **Step 3**: Find the `Application (client) ID`